 The Business Booster 2021 – Covid-19 hygiene and safety guidelines

 Our priority is the health and safety of all our staff and event attendees.
-To assist you in planning your event participation, EIT InnoEnergy has joined forces with all suppliers, the venue and city government to create a framework for a responsible and safe event for all attendees.
+To assist you in planning your event participation, EIT InnoEnergy has joined forces with all suppliers, the venue and the German heath authorities to create a framework for a responsible and safe event for all attendees.

 Below you will find helpful information and resources.
 We are looking forward to seeing you at The Business Booster 2021 on 3-4 November.

 Safety measures at The Business Booster

 - Rules of entry: Leaving no room for exceptions, all persons who want to enter the premises of the event must be able to present proof (QR code) of the following categories daily:1.
 Vaccinated persons who have been vaccinated with a vaccine approved by the European Union and whose last required vaccination was at least 14 days ago (QR code).

 2. Recovered persons with positive PCR-test result (QR code) for SARS-CoV-2 coronavirus infection more than six months ago and who have received at least one vaccination against Covid-19 with a vaccine approved by the European Union which was at least 14 days ago.

 3. Recovered persons who have tested positive (QR code) for SARS-CoV-2 coronavirus infection by PCR at least 28 days and not more than six months previously.4.
 Tested persons with an electronic certificate (QR code) of a negative test result of a point-of-care (PoC) antigen test for SARS-CoV-2 coronavirus infection within the last 24 hours (decentralised testing) to the relevant responsible person or persons.